 First Published: 17th of May, 2022 by Patrick Carpen

-Guyana is known as the land of the giants, and the arapaima, the world’s largest freshwater fish, is one of the reasons why.
+Guyana is sometimes dubbed the land of the giants, and the arapaima, the world’s largest freshwater fish, is one of the reasons why.
 The arapaima is a “gentle giant” with a suction power that is damaging to smaller fish up to four feet away.
 The arapaima can grow as long as 3 meters and weigh up to 440 pounds.
 In 2015, a monster arapaima was caught in Guyana which weighed 416 pounds!

 The arapaima is found in Guyana, Brazil, and Peru.
 It prefers to live in slow moving waters.
 In its natural habitat, the arapaima feeds mostly on fish, but it also eats fruits, seeds, insects, birds, and mammals found on the surface of the water.